danieljlepiscopo/ccna-homelab/README.md

 # CCNA Homelab
 This is my home lab to help me prepare for the Cisco CCNA 200-301.
-I'm using real Cisco routers and switches
+I'm using real Cisco IOS routers and switches!

 ## Devices Used
 - Cisco 1921 Routers (x3)